K3D-tools/K3D-jupyter/README.md

 Then, if required, JupyterLab installation:

     $ jupyter labextension install ./js

-### JupyterLab

-Then, if required, JupyterLab installation:

-*Note: do not run this command inside K3D-jupyter directory.*

-    $ jupyter labextension install @jupyter-widgets/jupyterlab-manager
-    $ jupyter labextension install k3d

-Please notice that support for jupyterLab is still experimental.

-### Developer's How To

-Please make sure to take a look at the [HOW-TO.md](HOW-TO.md) document.

 ### Code of Conduct
 K3D-jupyter follows the Python Software Foundation Code of Conduct in everything we do.